jlessard93/coventry-softball/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.

+##Compodoc

+Compodoc is a simple way of viewing clean documentation of this project.
+To generate the documentation, run `npm run compodoc`.
+That will generate all the docs which you can view by running `compodoc -s`.
+More information can be [found here](https://compodoc.github.io/website/guides/getting-started.html).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.